AMC Gremlin: 1978

-In its final year of 1978, the Gremlin received a number of changes, but customers on a tighter budget could still get a standard six-cylinder base model Gremlin for under US$3,400.
+In its final year of 1978, the Gremlin received several changes.
+However, customers on a budget could still purchase a standard I6 base model Gremlin for under US$3,400.
 A new "Custom" model featured either the four- or six-cylinder engine with a standard four-speed manual transmission and new vinyl bucket seats, wheel lip moldings, and other trim upgrades.
 Inside the Gremlin there was a revised instrument panel borrowed from the then-new 1978 Concord.
-The dashboard had high-level ventilation HVAC, radio switchgear within easier reach, and a flat, full-width top.
-The X's tape striping pattern was revised to match the 1978 Concord Sport package design, with the stripe at the lower body side and curving over the wheel lip.
+The dashboard had high-level ventilation, HVAC controls within easy reach, and a flat, full-width top.
+The X package tape striping pattern was revised to match the 1978 Concord Sport package design, with the stripe at the lower body side and curving over the wheel lip.

 At mid-season, a GT package became available with a front spoiler and flared wheel openings as on the 1978 AMX.
 The GT added an aluminum overlay to the instrument panel, was powered by the 258 CID I6 as standard, and had a unique striping scheme: a wide tape stripe, outlined by a narrow one, ran back from the front fenders and widened aft of the rear quarter windows.
-The package also included body-color fender flares and front air dam, as well as body-color bumpers, all of which combined to give the GT a modern, aggressive look.
+The package also included body-color fender flares and a front air dam, as well as body-color bumpers, all of which combined to give the GT a modern, aggressive look.
 Fewer than 3,000 Gremlin GTs were built.

 The Gremlin's body shape had not changed appreciably in its nine years of production, and other more advanced subcompacts, lighter in weight, with more doors, better interiors, and front-wheel drive, had appeared on the market.
 Gremlin sales for the final year fell 52% to 22,104 units.
 By the time production ceased, a total of 671,475 Gremlins had been built.

 The updated AMC Spirit replaced the Gremlin for the 1979 model year, basically "a Gremlin with conventional styling ...
 Lovable, sturdy cars are hard to kill."